bflanders/sudoku_boards/README.md

 -------------------
 ```

 What can I put in the place of '_'?
-Nothing we've exhausted all the choices.
-Therefore the procedure to determine the next_branch('123456789456123') -> [].
+Nothing, we've exhausted all the choices.
+Therefore the procedure to determine the next_branch('123456789456123') should yield [].

 Now at some point, the length of our branching sequence will be 81 characters long.
 Ta-da!
 That's a solution.
 So that's the idea we need a pull sequences on and off a list, adding viable branches back on if there are any and discarding any non-viable branches or completed boards and storing them somewhere else.
 Adding and removing elements often is best handled using a double ended queue from the `collections` module.